NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Methodology

-\textbf{Termination.} In CLRS \citep{clrs}, the number of processor steps during testing and evaluation is determined by the number of hints.
-In NAR-*ICP, we introduce a separate termination criterion that effectively predicts a binary flag that indicates the last step of the algorithm.
-This network is trained in the processor using a separate mask probe through the $\mathtt{stop}$ hint and gets encoded as a graph probe alongside other termination criteria, i.e. $\mathtt{error}$, $\mathtt{iter}$, and $\mathtt{phase}$.
-We train the termination network using binary classification.
+\textbf{Termination. } In NAR-*ICP, we introduce learned termination that predicts when to stop the iterations, effectively tracking algorithmic convergence.
+A dedicated termination network is implemented as a binary classification task.
+The network is trained in the processor using a separate mask probe through the $\mathtt{stop}$ hint and gets encoded as a graph probe alongside other termination criteria, i.e. $\mathtt{error}$, $\mathtt{iter}$, and $\mathtt{phase}$.
 Using the network's predictions, the processor dynamically adjusts the number of iterations required during inference, thus avoiding unnecessary computations and improving the overall efficiency and convergence of the iterative process.
 In particular, the termination network predicts the probability of each iteration being the final step of the algorithm and, consequently, the termination step of the processor, effectively halting further iterations.